yeastrc/mason/README.md

 Working demos, examples and pre-built modules may be accessed at <a href="http://www.yeastrc.org/mason">our Mason demo site</a>.
 Pre-built modules may be used out-of-the-box with no JavaScript knowledge to display sequence feature annotations from some commonly-used annotation programs.

 ### Generic JSON Module
 We have developed a generalized pre-built module that accepts simple JSON as input for feature annotations, which works out-of-the-box and requires no JavaScript editing to install.
 This module includes support for overlapping annotations, row-level coloring, expanded row coloring (when expanding rows to disambiguate overlapping features), and feature-level tooltips and links.
-Please see our <a href="http://www.yeastrc.org/mason/generic-jason-module">generic JSON module</a> page at <a href="http://www.yeastrc.org/mason">our Mason demo site</a> for a demo, installation instructions, and to download.
+Please see our <a href="http://www.yeastrc.org/mason/generic-jason-module">generic JSON module page</a> at <a href="http://www.yeastrc.org/mason">our Mason demo site</a> for a demo, installation instructions, and to download.

 ### Documentation